FirebaseExtended/firebase-arduino/serial_protocol.md

 	>> BEGIN https://samplechat.firebaseio-demo.com nnz...sdf
 	<< +OK
 ##GET
-Fetches the value at $Path and returns it on the serial line.
+Fetches the value at $PATH and returns it on the serial line.
 If $PATH points to a leaf node you will get the raw value back, if it points to an internal node you will get a JSON string with all children.
 ###Usage
 	GET $PATH
 ###Response